 As it happens, this un-natural, man-made barrier is the happy accident that makes Cape May Diamonds available to you.
 Here is what we believe to be the origin of these unique Cape May Diamonds:

 Here, on the pebble-filled shoreline of Sunset Beach, you can search for Cape May Diamonds.
-What you'll find are clear quartz crystals that, after being polished, look like diamonds to the untrained eye.
-It's believed that the sunken ship has become a barrier that diverts the tides and currents carrying the Cape May Diamonds from the mountains of Pennsylvania towards the Atlantic Ocean.
-In this way, the journey of the quartz pebbles is changed and they're washed ashore here instead of flowing into the nearby ocean.
+What you will find are clear quartz crystals that, after being polished, look like diamonds to the untrained eye.
+It is believed that the sunken ship has become a barrier that diverts the tides and currents carrying the Cape May Diamonds from the mountains of Pennsylvania toward the Atlantic Ocean.
+In this way, the journey of the quartz pebbles is changed and they are washed ashore here instead of flowing into the nearby ocean.
 Scientists estimate it can take over 1,000 years for a pebble to move approximately 200 miles, from the mountains of Pennsylvania to its final resting place on Sunset Beach, in Cape May New Jersey.

 The largest Cape May Diamond ever found weighed almost eight ounces.
-Nearby gift shops sell polished Cape May Diamonds.
-It's more fun to search the beaches around Cape May for your own "diamonds.".
+Nearby gift shops sell polished Cape May Diamonds, but it's more fun to search the beaches around Cape May for your own "diamonds."
 Buff them to a shine and you'll dupe your friends at home into thinking you've hit the mother lode.

 by Terry Weber